 Across the street from the Field Museum is Soldier Field home to the Chicago Bears if interested in a football game.
 Now a good stroll away through Grant Park along Michigan Ave is the Art Institute of Chicago.
 The ramp into the museum is to the left of the main entrance and inside you will find smooth marble to roll around on and elevators to take you to the different floors.
-You will also find automatic doors and a nice size accessible restroom.
-I had really wanted to see a Chicago White Sox’s baseball game but it didn’t work out, but check out the accessibility info for Wrigley Field.
-In general since the Wrigley Field is so old, wheelchair access is lacking compared to the newer stadiums but may still be worth a visit for you.
+You will also find automatic doors and a nice size-accessible restroom.
+I had really wanted to see a Chicago White Sox’s baseball game but it didn’t work out; check out the accessibility info for Wrigley Field.
+In general, since the Wrigley Field is so old, wheelchair access is lacking compared to the newer stadiums but may still be worth a visit for you.
 Finally, about twenty minutes away from the Museum Campus is the Museum of Science and Industry.
-Like the Adler Planetarium, the Museum of Science and Industry is very hands-on learning exploring topics such as energy, agriculture and physics.
+Like the Adler Planetarium, the Museum of Science and Industry is very hands-on learning exploring topics such as energy, agriculture, and physics.
 A number of exhibits are permanent but there are always a few new ones to check out too.
-There are also videos shown in Chicago’s only five-story, dome, wrap-around theater.
+There are also videos shown in Chicago’s only five-story-dome-wrap-around theater.

 Parks and Beaches